rails/rails/guides/source/getting_started.md

 Experienced Rails developers also report that it makes web application development more fun.

-Rails is opinionated software.
+Rails is an opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.
 If you learn "The Rails Way" you'll probably discover a tremendous increase in productivity.
-If you persist in bringing old habits from other languages to your Rails development, and trying to use patterns you learned elsewhere, you may have a less happy experience.
+If you persist in bringing old habits from other languages to your Rails development, and keep on trying to use patterns you learned elsewhere, you may have a less happy experience.

 The Rails philosophy includes two major guiding principles: